transreductionist/github.io/mind_prints/poems/index_poems.rst

 Poems
 =========================

-This is the content for the lower index file.
+A collection of poems.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: A List of Poems ~

    parting_ways